Best Hiking Tents for Overnight Treks and Backpacking Trips

 Top 8 Best Hiking Tents in Australia

-We have grouped our 8 favourite hiking tents into best 1-person, best 2-person, best 3-person and best 4-person lightweight hiking tents, starting with the best 1-person hiking tents.
+We have grouped our 8 favourite hiking tents into best 1-person, 2-person, 3-person and 4-person lightweight hiking tents, starting with the best 1-person hiking tents.

 If you’re looking for a compact-sized, 1-person hiking tent, the following two tents are very good options to consider: